-An outsourcing job may pay well, but it's also a demanding one.
-Outsourcing workers are vulnerable to developing mental health problems because of their daily exposure to verbal abuse from stateside callers.
-Add to that the constant pressure to reach impossible targets from their superiors and you have a witches' brew of mental malaise.
-Here are some of the mental health issues that plague outsourcing staff today and what managers can do to alleviate them.
+A call center job may pay well, but it's also a demanding one.
+Call center agents are vulnerable to developing mental health problems because of their daily exposure to verbal abuse from stateside callers.
+Add to that the constant pressure to reach impossible targets from their superiors and you have a witch's brew of mental malaise.
+Here are some of the mental and emotional health issues that plague impact sourcing workers today and what their managers can do to help them.

 Insomnia and Other Sleep Problems

 Problems with falling asleep and having undisturbed sleep can be solved through several techniques.
-One way is to avoid drinking beverages with caffeine like tea and coffee, with too much sugar like soda, and with dark or milk chocolate which has theobromine.
-Avoid using your smartphone, tablet or laptop because these devices have screens that emit blue light, which suppresses the production of melatonin.
+One way is to avoid caffeinated beverages like tea and coffee, sugary drinks like soda and juice packs, and drinks made with dark or milk chocolate which has theobromine.

 While it's true that the stress hormone, cortisol, reduces the production of melatonin, and causes sleeplessness, the reverse also applies.
 An increase in melatonin can drastically reduce the levels of cortisol in the body.
-Doctors use melatonin therapy to help insomniacs and elderly patients fall asleep earlier at night, improve the duration of their sleep, and normalize their sleeping patterns.
+Doctors use melatonin therapy to help insomniacs and elderly patients fall asleep earlier at night.
+This improves the duration of their sleep, and normalizes their sleeping patterns.

 Many online and brick-and-mortar shops sell melatonin in tablet form, but it's best that you and your outsourcing staff consult a doctor first before buying a bottle for self-medication.